| Kaberi Dasgupta, MD, MSc Associate Professor of Medicine

 incident diabetes in fathers, the combination of GDM and GH nearly doubles the risk (American Journal of Epidemiology IF 5.47,

 in press).
 We are using these findings as levers for couple collaboration for health behaviour change.
+2. Multimodal strategy for diabetes prevention after GDM.
+I am leading the development and

 testing of a diabetes prevention strategy focused on families with a GDM history in the mother.
 It includes 4 to 5 group based